sballieu/client.js/README.md

 ...
 ]
 ```
-An example transfers times server that returns transfer times from a GTFS transfer.txt file can be found at: https://github.com/sballieu/transfers-server
+An example transfer times server that returns transfer times from a GTFS transfer.txt file can be found at: https://github.com/sballieu/transfers-server

 ## How it works